wimbleimble/cxx-sdl-2D-engine/notes.md

 *	viewport culling AABB COLLISION - might not be necessary: open gl will cull for me, need to do tests when i have something more intesive.
 *	tilemaps - split sprite into animated sprite and tilemap
-*	make sprite return reference rather than pointer - look up that thing about default implementations?

 ## THINGS THAT MAY CAUSE PROBLEMS LATER:
 -	SDLImage paths resolve based on where the application is launched, and so